sahabag-srabon/The-Data-Job-Market/README.md

 Throughout this adventure, I've advanced my SQL toolkit with some decent understanding:

-- **🧩 Complex Query Crafting:** Mastered the art of advanced SQL, merging tables like a pro and wielding WITH clauses for ninja-level temp table maneuvers.
+- **🧩 Complex Query Crafting:** Engaging in advanced SQL, merging tables and wielding WITH clauses for table maneuvers.
-- **📊 Data Aggregation:** Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
+- **📊 Data Aggregation:** GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing hobby.
-- **💡 Analytical Wizardry:** Leveled up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.
+- **💡 Analytical Manipulation:** Leveled up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.

 # Conclusions